shivam-sh/goose-bot/README.md

 ## Setup
-The bot should be ready to go after you drop in your own variables into a setup.json file and adding "Verified" and "Guest" roles to your discord server
+The bot should be ready to go after you drop in your own variables into a .env file and adding "Verified" and "Guest" roles to your discord server